A topic from the subject of Calibration in Chemistry.

 Introduction

 Gas chromatography (GC) is a separation technique used to analyze the components of a sample.
 The sample is injected into a heated column, and the components are separated based on their volatility and polarity.
 The separated components are then detected by a detector, and the data is recorded on a chromatogram.
+GC calibration is the process of creating a relationship between the detector response and the concentration of the analyte(s) in a sample.
+This relationship is essential for accurate quantitative analysis.

 Basic Concepts

-The basic concepts of GC are as follows:
+The basic concepts of GC include:

 Equipment and Techniques